all part of the show

 “earth is great again”

-(inspired by a poem i came across on social media one day)
+(inspired by a poem i came across on social media—see below)

 available / contact if interested